LIT-Protocol/docs/docs/sdk/serverless-signing/get-rpc-url.md

 # Get Chain RPC URLs Within an Action

 ## Overview

-Within a Lit action, you may wish to have access to an RPC URL which is specific to a given blockchain.
-This can be useful for situations where you may wish to interact with a given chain by either sending transactions, calling contract methods, pulling block data, etc.
+You can use the getRpcUrl function within a Lit Action to call make an RPC call to a given blockchain.
+This can be useful for sending transactions, calling contract methods, pulling block data, and other related use cases.

+By default, this RPC call will be made by all the nodes in parallel.
+You can check out an example of making this call on a single node below.

 ## Getting the RPC context from all nodes
 ```js